Ocean Master: Ocean Master: Year of the Villain

 Orm appears in a one-shot special as part of the Year of the Villain crossover event.
 Following Drowned Earth, Orm hid as a beggar on the streets of the Ninth Tride, Atlantis' poorest district and closest to the sea floor.
 Still considered a wanted criminal by Mera's regime and unable to escape the city due to impenetrable guard patrols which he himself designed, Orm wandered the streets, bitter from the feeling that despite sacrificing everything for Atlantis, it neither needed nor wanted him.
 Orm would learn of a surface king by the name of Dagon who controlled a powerful ocean elemental through an amulet.
 Later that night, a mad beggar heard the same elemental and would make his escape with Orm following him, learning of a security flaw in Atlantis.
 Once free, he witnessed someone take the beggar and followed them to a rig where he encountered one of Aquaman's foes, the Marine Maruder, and learned of her new abilities of manipulating the bodies of marine life courtesy of Lex Luthor.
 He escapes and saves the beggar, who then leads him to where he hears the call of the ocean elemental from the story of King Dagon.
 Orm manages to find the ocean elemental from the stories after venturing in the deep ocean to the point even an Atlantean body struggled from the pressure.
 Introducing herself as Lernaea, she frees Orm from the deeper depths of the ocean.
 Orm would go back to slay the Marine Maruder for her transgressions against the Atlantean she abducted and fed her body to his newfound followers, christening them citizens of the "City of Dagon".
-King once more, he is visited by a more powerful incarnation of Lex Luthor (known as "Apex Lex") and is offered the chance to gain power through him.
-Orm rejects his offer and frees the Lernaea, who chooses to freely follow Orm, before threatening Apex Lex to stay out of his oceans.
+King once more, he is visited by Lex Luthor and is offered the chance to gain power through him.
+Orm rejects his offer and frees the Lernaea, who chooses to freely follow Orm, before threatening Luthor to stay out of his oceans.
 Orm then visits Erin and relays the whole story to her, explaining his whereabouts since he last seen them.
 Due to his choices in choosing his life as Ocean Master and Atlantis over them, Erin breaks up with Orm though he relents that despite all matters, he considered Tommy his son and will approach him when he is older and give him the option of being his heir before leaving her.
 Now backed by Atlantean outcasts from the homeless population of the Ninth Tride and the Lernaea from loyalty, Orm officially christens himself king of Dagon.